 Now the time of the most interesting question has come.
 How much were people interested in the proposal or how well did the content meet their expectations?
-As an estimate we can take the time spent on the site and the depth of viewing.
-We can get the data from reports "Length of visits" and "Depth of visits".
+As an estimate, we can take the time spent on the site and the depth of viewing.
+We can get the data from reports “Length of visits” and “Depth of visits”.
 Most of those who came because of curiosity are likely to quickly view a single page and close the site.
-Those who are really planning to take part in the race, will read more information - read the route description, information about meals for participants, the program of celebrations after the race, etc.
+Those who are really planning to take part in the race, will read more information – read the route description, information about meals for participants, the program of celebrations after the race, etc.

 There are no common metrics of what values of the length and the depth of viewing are considered to be good and what are bad.
-That is because absolute values are very dependent on the topology of the site and the number of pages on it, and on the reason people come to this site.
-On the one-page business-card site with only the name and the contact phone number of a person the depth of viewing will never be different from 1.
+That is because absolute values are very dependent on the topology of the site and the number of pages on it, and on the reason, people come to this site.
+On the one-page business-card site with only the name and the contact phone number of a person, the depth of viewing will never be different from 1.
 You can estimate these indicators based on common sense.
-"Why 80% of visitors view only one page, and are not interested in others at all - with a description of the route and the program of celebration?"
+“Why 80% of visitors view only one page and are not interested in others at all – with a description of the route and the program of celebration?”
 The depth and the time of viewing are often called the index of the audience quality.

 You can also use report “Visits by Active Directory department” or “Visits by SharePoint department” to understand how the interests of various groups and their behavior differs on the site.
 If SharePoint has group Bikers, uniting amateur bicyclists, you can use report “Users activity” with the filter on this group to find out the average length and time of the visit of the group members.
 Comparing the indicators of different groups will help you understand how and with what you can attract “lagging” groups in the advertising campaign or on the site.

 And the final estimate in the study is the numerical evaluation of progress.
-For a bike ride it can be the number of registered employees.
-For an information project it can be a number of replies received in the discussion or the voting or the number of downloads of the document.
+For a bike ride, it can be the number of registered employees.
+For an information project, it can be a number of replies received in the discussion or the voting or the number of downloads of the document.
 When creating a site it is very important to think in advance what you will assess as a result of the campaign study.
 For example, you can put all the information about the bike ride on one page.
 But if you put information about the route in a form of a separate document, the number of downloads can give you an excellent rate of interest of the audience.

-Many objects on SharePoint site, for example, the libraries of documents, polls, blog posts, in fact are lists of different visual representations.
+Many objects on the SharePoint site, for example, the libraries of documents, polls, blog posts, in fact, are lists of different visual representations.
 HarePoint Analytics offers a number of reports on lists of SharePoint.
-Report "List growth trends" with the filter on the selected list can give a clear idea of achieving the ultimate goals of the campaign, pointing to the fact how many members signed up for the bike ride:
+Report “List growth trends” with the filter on the selected list can give a clear idea of achieving the ultimate goals of the campaign, pointing to the fact how many members signed up for the bike ride: